 The Importance of Seeking Legal Help Right Away

 From the moment a collision occurs, you have a certain amount of time to build a case for damages and file a lawsuit.
 In Florida, this filing window is generally four years, according to Florida Statutes § 95.11(3)(a).
-If you do not initiate the legal process within this window, you lose your right to do so.
+You lose your right to do so if you do not initiate the legal process within this window.

 To prevent this from happening, you want to get the process going as soon as possible after the collision.
 The earlier you contact our team about the case, the more time our attorneys can dedicate to building a compelling case and calculating your potential settlement or court award.